Duets II (Tony Bennett album)

 Duets II is an album by Tony Bennett, released on September 20, 2011.
 It was released in conjunction with Bennett's 85th birthday and is a sequel to his previous duet album, Duets: An American Classic.
 "Don't Get Around Much Anymore" was released on iTunes as a free download on August 2, 2011.

+On November 8, 2011, Sony Music Distribution included the CD in a box set entitled The Complete Collection.